rahularya815/rahularya815/README.md

-- 👋 Hi, I’m @rahularya815
+- 👋 Hi, I’m Rahul Verma, a passionate and quick learner and self taught full stack developer.
+I love to gain hands on something new.
-- 👀 I’m interested in python,c and machine learning
+- 👀 I’m interested in python,c and machine learning.
 - 🌱 I’m currently learning Android development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me rahularya815@gmail.com
+- 📫 Reach me at rahularya815@gmail.com

 <!---
 rahularya815/rahularya815 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.